Ancient medicine for modern ailments.

-- Acute and chronic pain: musculoskeletal, arthritis, neuralgia, headaches, etc
+Acute and chronic pain: musculoskeletal, arthritis, neuralgia, headaches, more info

-- Digestive: IBS, constipation, diarrhea, Crohn's, indigestion, colitis
+Digestive: IBS, constipation, diarrhea, Crohn’s, indigestion, acid reflux, colitis

-- Gynecological and urogenital: issues affecting all genders, including irregular or painful menstruation, fertility, endometriosis, PMS/PMDD, PCOS, BPH, ED, libido, pregnancy, postpartum, breast-feeding, menopause, hormone therapy
+Gynecological and urogenital: issues affecting all genders, including irregular or painful menstruation, fertility, endometriosis, PMS/PMDD, PCOS, BPH, ED, pregnancy, postpartum, nursing, menopause, hormone therapy, more info

-- Chronic Illness: cancer treatment side effects, symptoms of autoimmune disease, i.e. MS, Parkinson's, Lyme, fibromyalgia, etc.
+Chronic Illness: cancer treatment side effects, symptoms of autoimmune or infectious disease, i.e. MS, Parkinson’s, fibromyalgia, Lyme, etc.